snoopythe3-from-scratch/snoopysblog/README.md

 - test them by typing `npm install`, then `npm start` and going to http://localhost:3000 in the browser
 - commit and push them to your fork
 - create a pull request to show your changes and let us merge if we can

+> [!IMPORTANT]
+> Don't forget to use `npm install` before running the Express server, otherwise it will not load the required modules.